 Lunch visitors will be permitted on campus this year.
-As this is a special time for your child, parents are asked to eat at the Parent Tables provided on stage.
+As this is a special time for your child, parents are asked to eat at the Parent/Visitor tables located at the right side of the cafeteria.
 If you come to enjoy lunch with your child, additional students will not be allowed to come up on stage and join you.
 In addition, due to health and allergy concerns, parents should not bring in food for students during lunch other than their own.
 Students are asked to rejoin their classmates for the appropriate pick-up time from the cafeteria and not stay on stage for extended lunch with families and/or other siblings.
-The day designated for lunch visitors are Fridays.
+Guardians can start to make reservations on September 6th, and start to have lunch with their child on September 12th.